Neil3108/Neil3108.github.io/README.md

     - [dillinger.io](https://dillinger.io/)<br />
     - [stackedit.io](https://stackedit.io/)<br />
 You can use Markdown to create a static website of your own.
 As Etter's book says
 >The basics are that you provide a static site generator with content (lightweight markup) and a theme (templated HTML and CSS), and it processes everything into a working website.
 To update the site, just modify the content and process everything again.

+Having your resume hosted at single source avoid duplication and makes updating your resume easier.

 ## Instructions
-We will go through two major steps 1) Hosting the resume and 2) Changing the theme of your resume.
-Having your resume hosted at single source avoid duplication and makes updating your resume easier.
-As Etter's book says
+We will go through two major steps: Hosting the resume and Changing the theme of your resume.
-> If things change—and things always change—you only have to update the documentation in one place.

 ## Hosting the Resume
 Once you have a Github account and a resume formatted in Markdown you can host it on Github.
 Log into your Github account and the homepage of your account will open which will look this: